-The long-term trend in the Company's overall safety performance continued to compare well with that of the industry but the internal targets were missed in respect of lost time accidents, operational incidents and preventable vehicle accidents.
-However, fewer lost time and preventable vehicle accidents occurred in 2012 than in the previous year.
+The long-term trend in the Company's overall safety performance continued to compare well with that of the industry but the internal targets were missed in respect of operational incidents and preventable vehicle accidents.
+However, fewer lost time accidents occurred in 2012 than in the previous year.

-The Company delivered the largest ever capital expenditure programme compared to other regulatory years, investing £190.6 million in the distribution network.
-This expenditure represented a £51.1 million (37%) increase on the £139.5 million recorded in the regulatory year to 31 March 2012 and was a significant achievement in the context of the outputs the Company intends to deliver by the end of the Distribution Price Control 5 period ("DPCR5").
+The Company delivered the largest ever capital expenditure programme compared to other regulatory years, investing £239.9 million in the distribution network.
+This expenditure represented a £52.7 million (28%) increase on the £187.2 million recorded in the regulatory year to 31 March 2012 and was a significant achievement in the context of the outputs the Company intends to deliver by the end of the Distribution Price Control 5 period ("DPCR5").

 The Company also continued to implement initiatives to improve the quality of service provided to customers, as the new regulatory incentive known as the Broad Measure of Customer Satisfaction took effect from 1 April 2012.
-Those improvements included the enhancement of the Northern Powergrid Group's website and the continued development of internet-based services with the Company and its affiliate, Northern Powergrid (Yorkshire) plc, being the first in the electricity distribution industry to provide a web-based facility so that customers are able to order certain services themselves.
+Those improvements included the enhancement of the Northern Powergrid Group's website and the continued development of internet-based services with the Company and its affiliate, Northern Powergrid (Northeast) Limited, being the first in the electricity distribution industry to provide a web-based facility so that customers are able to order certain services themselves.